 Offering feedback can heighten the discrepancy between the client’s understanding of their substance use in relationship to other people along with potential social, legal and health consequences.
 This information may be followed by exploring specific change goals and impressing upon the client the importance of continuing to collect ongoing data about their use of substances through tracking both frequency and quantity of use.

 Follow up meetings include having the client work through a detailed functional analysis by identifying triggers or antecedents, both internal and external, to substance use, along with subsequent benefits, consequences and outcomes.
 As this information is reviewed, a deep understanding of how the substance use functions highlights targets for change and skills training.
 Functional analysis can also be used to increase adaptive and healthful behaviors, analyzing what triggers a healthy behavior and ways to enhance those triggers.
 Arguably, as a client becomes more aware of triggers, their willingness to make changes needs also to be assessed.
 The costs of some changes may be too high for some.

 Through an empathic, collaborative and respectful stance, the clinician helps foster movement in any way for the client.
 A spirit of experimentation with change, with small steps, can begin to highlight and demonstrate a client’s natural confidence and ability to create valued change.

-Manuals for Motivational Enhancement therapy can be found through the Alcohol and Drug Institute Library at the University of Washington or at the Center on Alcoholism, Substance Abuse, and Addictions at the University of New Mexico.
+Manuals for Motivational Enhancement therapy can be found through the Alcohol and Drug Institute Library at the University of Washington.

 Jonathan Liss, PhD (email@example.com) is a clinical psychologist specializing in addictions.
 He has a private practice in New York City and also leads addiction groups as part of the Day Treatment Program at Columbia University Medical Center where he is an Instructor of Clinical Psychology.